When you apply for a card, the issuer pulls your credit report from Experian, TransUnion or Equifax. Which one it uses can make a big difference.

 This means that, if a credit card issuer pulls your Experian credit report and denies your application due to your payment history, you’ll get a notice that explains it in detail.

 What’s the mystery behind which bureaus are used by card issuers?

 While it would be nice if credit card issuers would disclose which credit bureaus they use most often ahead of time, credit expert John Ulzheimer says he understands why some card issuers might balk at divulging which credit bureaus they rely on.

 “I can see some card issuers being hesitant to disclose which bureau they use for card underwriting because consumers are often coached to apply with a lender that pulls the credit report where their score is the highest.
 It’s a rudimentary way to game the system, to some extent,” he says.

 “This isn’t national security.
 But they are certainly not required to disclose that information to a potential applicant,” Ulzheimer adds.

 A card issuer typically picks one report from one bureau when deciding on a credit card application, he says.
 Why?
 Pulling reports from all three credit bureaus for every application would be too costly.

+Also note that the information the card issuer requests and receives can vary.
 When a card issuer buys a credit report, it might pull all of an applicant’s available data or only certain data, such as an applicant’s credit score, according to Ulzheimer.
 A card issuer instantly receives this data electronically.